 In the same portion, we find the source of the 72 names and the splitting of the Read Sea.
-The 72 names provide for us spiritual bridges from Malchut, the world of action, to the upper levels where spiritual and material sustenance are bestowed on us.
+The 72 names provide us with spiritual bridges from Malchut, the world of action, to the upper levels where spiritual and material sustenance are bestowed on us.

-The spelled name of YHVH that has the numerical value of 72 יוד-הי-ויו-הי relates to the world of Emanation, Atzilut.
+The spelled name of YHVH has the numerical value of 72 יוד-הי-ויו-הי relates to the world of Emanation, Atzilut.

-On Shabbat Beshalach we connect to the power that controls the corporeal/material world.
+On Shabbat Beshalach, we connect to the power that controls the corporeal/material world.

-Using this special reading that some read every day after their morning prayers, makes a powerful connection to draw sustenance into our lives.
+Using this special reading that some read every day after their morning prayers makes a powerful connection to draw sustenance into our lives.

 Click here to listen to Parashat Ha’man.
 Below you can watch and listen at the same time. to download the audio file (MP3) to your MP3 player copy this link: https://dailyzohar.com/wp-content/uploads/audio/parashat-haman.mp3